GeostatsGuy/GeostatsPy/README.md

 Found an issue (I'm sure there are issues!)?
 Got a new idea?
 Want to work on this?
 Let me know, submit revisions, I'm happy to collaborate.

+***

-### Package Examples
+#### Package Examples

-There are many example workflow examples available on my GitHub account at https://github.com/GeostatsGuy/, specifically the GeostatsPy https://github.com/GeostatsGuy/GeostatsPy and PythonNumericalDemos  https://github.com/GeostatsGuy/PythonNumericalDemos repositories.
-Most of these examples simply placed the code for the required functions directly in the Jupyter notebook.
-These were made before this Package was made as I was developing all the functions individually.
-To use these examples just make these modifications:

-1. install geostatspy with the command *pip install geostatspy*.
-I used the terminal Anaconda Navigator under the environments tab to make sure the package was accessible to Jupyter Notebooks.
-2. add *import geostatspy.GSLIB as GSLIB* and *import geostatspy.geostats as geostats* to the top of the workflow
-3. add *GSLIB.* or *geostats.* as a 'prefex to the GeostatsPy functions based on which set they belong to.

-Over the next month I will update all workflows to use the geostatspy package instead of pasting code into the workflows.
+I built out over 40 well-documented demonstration workflows that apply GeostatsPy to accomplish common spatial modeling tasks to support my students in my **Data Analytics and Geostatistics**, **Spatial Data Analytics** and **Machine Learning** courses and anyone else learning data analytics and machine learning.
+These are all available in the [GeostatsPyDemos Repository](https://github.com/GeostatsGuy/GeostatsPyDemos).

-Here's a simple exaple of declustering with the geostatspy package.
-It looks long because we include making a synthetic dataset, dropping samples to impose a sampling bias, declustering and all the visualization and diagnostics.
+Here's a simple example of declustering with the GeostatsPy package.
+It looks a bit long because we include making a synthetic dataset, dropping samples to impose a sampling bias, declustering and all the visualization and diagnostics.

 ```python
 import geostatspy.GSLIB as GSLIB                          # GSLIB utilities, viz and wrapped functions